pasqal-io/horqrux/docs/dqc.md

 x = jnp.linspace(0, 10, 100)
 y = fn(x, 5)

-class DifferentiableQuantumCircuit(QuantumCircuit):
+class QuantumCircuitFunction(QuantumCircuit):
     """
-    A DifferentiableQuantumCircuit is composed of a quantum circuit and an observable to obtain a real-valued output.
-It can be seen as a function of input values `x`, `y` that are passed as parameter values of a subset of parameterized quantum gates.
+    A QuantumCircuitFunction is composed of a quantum circuit and an observable to obtain a real-valued output.
+It can be seen as a function of input values `x` that are passed as parameter values of a subset of parameterized quantum gates.
 The rest of the parameterized quantum gates use the `values` coming from a classical optimizer.

     Attributes:
         n_qubits (int): Number of qubits.